Philippine National Bank: Early years

 With PNB's establishment, Filipinos had a bank of their own.
 PNB was authorized to grant short and long-term loans to agriculture and industry.
-Filipino farmers then could avail of loans with interest between 8% to 10% per annum.
+Filipino farmers then could avail of loans with interest between 8% and 10% per annum.
 PNB was also authorized to receive deposits, open foreign credits and rediscount bills.

 On July 24, 1916, PNB established its first branch outside Manila in Iloilo.
 In 1917, PNB opened its first non-Philippine branch in New York City, United States.
 The following year, it established five more domestic branches and another outside the Philippines in Shanghai, China.

+In 1921, the national bank experienced near-bankruptcy due to mismanagement and weak American colonial structure.
+Due to the Wood-Forbes report, Venancio Concepcion, the bank's president, was indicted for corruption.
+The national bank's financial mess resulted to the 1921 financial crisis of the Philippines.

 As the de facto central bank and national treasury

 PNB has also functioned as the de facto central bank of the Philippines until 1949.
 It was given the special power to issue circulating notes.

 PNB briefly ceased operations in January 1942 but reopened the next month under the supervision of Japanese authorities.
-After the Second World War, PNB reopened immediately and acquired the assets and assumed the liabilities of the banking division of the Bangko Sentral ng Pilipinas.
+After the Second World War, PNB reopened immediately and acquired the assets and assumed the liabilities of the banking division of the [old] Central Bank of the Philippines.

 With the establishment of the Central Bank in 1949, PNB's role as issuer of currency notes, custodianship of bank reserves, sole depository of government funds and clearing house of the banking system ceased.

 PNB investments

 In 1955, it was authorized to operate as an investment bank with powers to own shares and to issue debentures.
 In 1963, it established the National Investment and Development Corporation to engage primarily in long-term and equity financing of business ventures.

-PNB transferred to its new head office along Escolta in 1966 and launched the first on-line Electronic Data Processing System in the Far East.
+PNB transferred to its new head office along Escolta in 1966 and launched the first on-line electronic data processing system in the Far East.

 Between 1967 and 1979, PNB opened offices in London, Singapore, Jakarta, Honolulu and Amsterdam, and 14 provincial branches.
 It also started the Dollar Remittance Program.

 In 1980, PNB became the first universal bank in the country.
 However, it encountered difficulties in the mid-80s as a result of the economic downturn triggered by the assassination of Senator Benigno S. Aquino Jr. and in 1986 received assistance from the government.

 For a while, the bank was headed by Roberto Benedicto, a classmate of President Ferdinand Marcos and the head of the sugar industry monopoly.
 He also owned Overseas California Bank in Los Angeles, California, along with Marcos.
 In 1990, Benedicto agreed to turn over ownership of that bank to the Philippine government in return for criminal racketeering and conspiracy charges against him being dropped.
 PNB bought the bank for $10 million and merged it into their Century Bank affiliate in Los Angeles.